astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/mindsetattitude/gettingthingsdone.md

 [^ref2]: One of the worst sentences I have ever written.
 Sorry not sorry! :)

-[^ref3]: ..which can sync with your regular calendars, by the way.
+[^ref3]: ...which can sync with your regular calendars, by the way.
 Your work calendars which are probably on Outlook can also do this.
 Get everything into one place, it helps.

 [^ref4]: I think this is originally from [Atomic Habits](https://jamesclear.com/atomic-habits), which is a great book, but it